Treatment Effects with Targeting Instruments: The Framework

-\citet{LeeSalanie2018} gave a set of assumptions under which the marginal treatment effect can be identified in a filtered treatment model, provided that enough continuous instruments are available.
-In Example~\ref{ex:DHexample}, we would need two continuous instruments, and some additional restrictions.
-The current paper is exploring identification with discrete-valued instruments.
-In these settings, the combination of Assumptions~\ref{assn:valid},~\ref{assn:relevant}, and~\ref{assn:ARUM} is far from sufficient to identify interesting treatment effects in filtered and unfiltered treatment models in general.
-In order to better understand what is needed, we now resort to the notion of {\it response-groups\/} of observations, whose members share the same mapping from instruments $z$ to unfiltered treatments $t$.
+If we add a third treatment value so that $\calT=\{0,1,2\}$, the ARUM assumption starts to bite as it excludes direct two-way flows in the treatment model.
+However, Assumption~\ref{assn:ARUM} is far from sufficient to identify interesting treatment effects in general.
+In order to better understand what is needed, we now resort to the notion of {\it response-groups\/} of observations, whose members share the same mapping from instruments $z$ to treatments $t$.
 We first state a general definition\footnote{This is analogous to the definitions in \citet{heckmanpinto-pdt}.}.

-\begin{definition}[Response-vectors and -groups] Let $\tilde{t}$ be an element of the Cartesian product $\calT^{\calZ}$ and $\tilde{t}(z)\in \calT$ denote its component for instrument value $z\in\calZ$. \begin{itemize} \item Observation $i$ has (elemental) {\em response-vector\/} $R_{\tilde{t}}$ if and only if for all $z\in \calZ$, $T_i(z)=\tilde{t}(z)$.
-The set $C_{\tilde{t}}$ denotes the set of observations with response-vector $R_{\tilde{t}}$ and we call it a {\em response-group}. \item We extend the definition in the natural way to incompletely specified mappings, where $\tilde{t}$ is a correspondence from $\calZ$ to $\calT$.
-We call the corresponding response-vectors and response-groups {\em composite}. \end{itemize} \end{definition}
+\begin{definition}[Response-vectors and Response-groups] Let $R$ be an element of the Cartesian product $\calT^{\calZ}$ and $R(z)\in \calT$ denote its component for instrument value $z\in\calZ$. \begin{itemize} \item Observation $i$ has (elemental) {\em response-vector\/} $R$ if and only if for all $z\in \calZ$, $T_i(z)=R(z)$.
+The set $C_R$ denotes the set of observations with response-vector $R$ and we call it a {\em response-group}. \item We extend the definition in the natural way to incompletely specified mappings, where each $R(z)$ is a subset of $\calT$.
+We call the corresponding response-vectors and response-groups {\em composite}.
+In particular, if $R(z)=\calT$ we denote it by an asterisk in the corresponding position. \end{itemize} \end{definition}